 IBS sufferers may experience a combination of some of these symptoms, with one symptom in particular occurring more regularly or with greater severity.
 Symptoms vary from the mild, where they don't really affect someone's quality of life, to the disabling, prompting the sufferer to seek medical help.

 Thanks largely to the work of Peter Whorwell of Wythenshawe Hospital, Manchester, hypnotherapy is now acknowledged by the National Institute for Clinical Excellence (NICE) as an effective treatment for IBS.

-In my practice as a medical hypnotherapist, I specialise in the treatment of Irritable Bowel Syndrome with evidence-based hypnotherapy and have been priviledged to help many people make, at times, life changing, positive progress and reclaim their lives from IBS.
+In my practice as a medical hypnotherapist, I specialise in the treatment of Irritable Bowel Syndrome with hypnotherapy and hypnosis and have been priviledged to help many people make life changing, positive progress and reclaim their lives from IBS.
 I would be delighted to help you make this change too.

-There are numerous research studies considering hypnotherapy and IBS.
+There are numerous research studies showing the effectiveness of hypnotherapy and hypnosis treatment of IBS.
 There are listed here below

 Whorwell PJ; Prior A; Faragher EB.
 Controlled trial of hypnotherapy in the treatment of severe refractory irritable-bowel syndrome.The Lancet 1984, 2: 1232-4

 Whorwell PJ; Prior A; Colgan SM.
 Hypnotherapy in severe irritable bowel syndrome: further experience.
 Gut, 1987 Apr, 28:4, 423-5 This report summed up further experience after 35 patients were added to the initial 15 treated with hypnotherapy in their earlier 1984 Lancet study.
 For the whole combined 50 patient group, success rate was 95% for classic IBS cases, but substantially less for IBS patients with atypical symptom picture or significant psychological problems.
 The report also observed that patients over age 50 seemed to have lower success rate from this treatment.